caprazzo/spino/README.md

 HttpGet request = new HttpGet("/index.html");

-// this will try the request on all hosts, until it succeeds HttpResponse httpResponse = httpClient.execute(provider, request);
+// this will try the request on all hosts
+HttpResponse httpResponse = httpClient.execute(provider, request);
 ```